harrisonroufos/CP3407-EXT-GROUP-PROJECT/major_component_designs/interface_designs.md

 # Interface Designs for CP3407's 'MyClean' Solution
+All wireframes are showcased alongside each completed and dropped [user story](user_stories).
 The sections below compare the planned wireframe layout with the final implemented interface design for each respective website component.

 ---